Certified Translation Guide for VFS Global in Colombia

 - Check the translation: Once you receive it, review it carefully!
 Although our official translators are experts, it's always good to double-check that names, dates, and numbers are correct.

-3. Prepare Your Documents for VFS Global: Formatting is Key!
+STEP 3 Prepare Your Documents for VFS Global: Formatting is Key!

 - Organize your documents: VFS Global almost always has a specific order for submission.
 Consult the document checklist provided by the embassy or VFS Global and organize your documents in that order.